desm-it/cbpi4-Sparge_Steps/README.md

 		- Kettle: (optional) Sets kettle target temp to 0 and turns off auto mode

 ###Changelog:

+** 0.0.2

+- SpargeStep now doesn't wait for user to confirm starting the sparging process to disable the heater If cbpi was not open, notification would not be displayed and heater would be left on.
+	Now it always disables the heater for safety.
+Add a few degrees to negate the extra cooling of the sparge water

 ** Initial release

 Initial change to sparge specific brew steps